ARM-software/acle/main/acle.md

 [data types](#vector-data-types).
 As these intrinsics and data types are in the user namespace, an implementation would not normally define them until the header is included.
-The `__ARM_NEON` is defined to `1`, the header file is available in a normal unannotated function.
+The `__ARM_NEON` is defined to `1`, the header file is guaranteed to be available in a normal unannotated function.

 ``` c